OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

     If your input data is not sensitive, ignore ‘leaking input data’.
 If you use RAG, consider data you retrieve also as input data.

    If threats are remaining that effect the behaviour of the model (e.g. evasion, data poisoning), then consider what the motivation of an attacker could be.
 What could an attacker gain by for example sabotaging your model?
 Just a claim to fame?
 Could it be a disgruntled employee?
 Maybe a competitor?
-What could an attacker gain by a less conspicious model behaviour attack, like an evasion attack or data poisoning with a trigger?
+What could an attacker gain by a less conspicuous model behaviour attack, like an evasion attack or data poisoning with a trigger?
 Is there a scenario where an attacker benefits from fooling the model?
-An example where evasion IS interesting and possible: adding certain words in a spam email so that it is not recoginzed as such.
-An example where evasion is not interesting is when a patient gets a skin desease diagnosis based on a picture of the skin.
+An example where evasion IS interesting and possible: adding certain words in a spam email so that it is not recognized as such.
+An example where evasion is not interesting is when a patient gets a skin disease diagnosis based on a picture of the skin.
 The patient has no interest in a wrong decision, and also the patient typically has no control - well maybe by painting the skin.
-There are situations in which this CAN be of interest for the patient, for example to be eligible for compensation in case the (faked) skin desease was caused by certain restaurant food.
+There are situations in which this CAN be of interest for the patient, for example to be eligible for compensation in case the (faked) skin disease was caused by certain restaurant food.
 This demonstrates that it all depends on the context whether a theoretical threat is a real threat or not.
 Depending on the probability and impact of the threats, and on the relevant policies, some threats may be accepted as risk.
 When not accepted, the level of risk is input to the strength of the controls.
 For example: if data poisoning can lead to substantial benefit for a group of attackers, then the training data needs to be get a high level of protection.

 3. **Arranging responsibility**: For each selected threat, determine who is responsible to address it.
 By default, the organization that builds and deploys the AI system is responsible, but building and deploying may be done by different organizations, and some parts of the building and deployment may be deferred to other organizations, e.g. hosting the model, or providing a cloud environment for the application to run.
 Some aspects are shared responsibilities.